Advanced Home Value Forecasting

 To develop a predictive model for housing prices, I have gathered data from the US Census and Zillow.
 This data serves as the foundation for my machine learning model, which includes the following features:

-• Total number of births per year: This can indicate population growth trends, which may affect housing demand.
+• Total number of births per year: Indicates population growth trends affecting housing demand.

-• Average household size: Larger households might prefer larger homes, influencing housing prices.
+• Average household size: Larger households may prefer larger homes, influencing prices.

-• Median mortgage loan financed per State: Reflects the borrowing capacity and credit health of residents.
+• Median mortgage loan financed per State: Reflects borrowing capacity and credit health.

-• Median household income per State: Higher incomes can increase purchasing power, potentially raising housing prices.
+• Median household income per State: Higher incomes can increase purchasing power.

-• Median housing cost per month per State: Offers insight into the affordability of housing in different regions.
+• Median housing cost per month per State: Offers insight into regional affordability.

-• Median real estate taxes per State: Tax rates can impact the overall cost of homeownership.
+• Median real estate taxes per State: Tax rates impact the overall cost of homeownership.

-• Number of occupied housing units per State: Indicates the supply and demand dynamics in the housing market.
+• Number of occupied housing units per State: Indicates supply and demand dynamics.

-• Zillow’s Home Value Index per State: Provides a snapshot of current home values, which is crucial for price prediction.
+• Zillow's Home Value Index per State: Provides a snapshot of current home values.

 Deep Learning & Neural Networks